-FIGURE 12 An example of an engineer-designed workbox with safety harness and lanyard assembly, correctly positioned on the forklift types.
+Figure 12 - An example of an engineer-designed workbox with safety harness and lanyard assembly, correctly positioned on the forklift tynes.

-FIGURE 13 Using a forklift as a working platform or to gain extra height by standing on the tynes or a pallet is an unacceptable practice.
+Figure 13 - Using a forklift as a working platform or to gain extra height by standing on the tynes or a pallet is an unacceptable practice.

-FIGURE 14 Unacceptable practice with ladder on forklift.
+Figure 14 - Unacceptable practice with ladder on forklift.